 Bathroom, Refrigerator, and Closet Access

-A major benefit of RV travel is having your “home” with you.
+A major benefit of RV living is having your “home” with you.
 Having your home means having your own bathroom, your own food, and your closet—even if you are downsizing.

 However, all of these conveniences can be unknowingly given up with certain floor plans.
 As with the bed, the culprit tends to be those oh-so-awesome slides.
-Be sure that furniture on the slideouts in a floorplan do not block access to the bathroom door.
+Be sure that the furniture on the slideouts does not block access to the bathroom door.
 It’s not uncommon to find floor plans with slides that block drawers, closet doors, and even fridge doors.

-Ask to see any RV you’re seriously considering with slides in—be sure you have access to all of the things that make RV travel so convenient at all times.
+Ask to see any RV you’re seriously considering with slides in—be sure you have access to all of the things that make motor home travel so convenient at all times.